 For each parish I’ve added in the average monthly temperatures from 1659 onwards, and precipitation from 1766 onwards, in Central England from data obtained from the UK Met office website.
 If using this data, Schofield’s book must be cited in addition to this paper and the papers on this website related to the climate data.
 Be aware when working with this file that there are different date ranges of data for each parish.

-Economic data by state or county in the US can be found here
+Economic data by state or county in the US can be found from the US Census County Business Patterns reports here

 State GDP data can be found at the Bureau of Economic Analysis website.